moeb8001/moeb8001.github.io/_pages/about.md

 <details>
 <summary>Short Intro (click to expand)!</summary>

 Hello!
-I'm Mohammad, a senior year BSc Aerospace Engineering student at Delft University of Technology, Netherlands.
-Born on November 7, 2001, I've always been passionate about engineering from complex systems to basic insrtruments.
-I aim to leverage my diverse skills in engineering to make impactful contributions.
+I'm Mohammad, a senior BSc Aerospace Engineering student at Delft University of Technology, Netherlands.
+Born in 2001 with a lifelong passion for engineering, I aim to apply my diverse skills to impactful projects.
+My academic journey, driven by a desire to transform the impossible into reality, has prepared me to contribute to innovative projects that redefine engineering possibilities.
+I aspire to be part of something larger than myself, making meaningful contributions across various fields.

-My life and academic journey have been fueled by a deep passion for engineering, with a special focus on the boundless realm of making things seemingly impossible into reality.
-I hope to eventually be able to contribute my skills and enthusiasm to innovative **meaningfull** projects that redefine the possibilities within different engineering fields and be part of something bigger than myself.
 </details>

-## Introduction

 ## Education
 - **BSc Aerospace Engineering (Delft University of Technology)** - Sept 2021 to 2024
   - Minor in Engineering with Artificial Intelligence

-## Main Projects and Experiences
+## Currently busy with:

 ### Delft Mercurians (RoboCup Small Size League)
 - **Role:** Mechanical Engineer, Team Member
 - **Description:** A pioneering RoboCup team from TU Delft aiming to compete in 2024.
 Contributed to the design and manufacturing of critical subsystems and laid the groundwork for future teams with comprehensive documentation.

-### Pre-Rotation Tire Extensions for Airplane Landing Gear
-- **Role:** Project Lead
-- **Description:** Innovated pre-rotation tire extensions to reduce rubber smoke during airplane landings, mentored by Fokker engineers.
-Enhanced my research and critical thinking skills.
-Part of the IMPACT competition, an innovation competition open to all TU Delft students, where I competed as the only first-year student.

 ### Research on CrazyFlie Platform
 - **Role:** Research Assistant